Mugambi645/Mugambi645/README.md

 Being able to solve real world issues using tech is a big motivator for me.Active involvement in being part of a solution using my passion is the thrusting force to my work as i work to become better.

-# 🔭 Languages
+# 🔭 Languages & Technologies

+ - Python/Django/fastApi
+ - Javascript/react/vue/Nextjs
+ - Typescript/Angular
+ - Sanity
+ - Docker
+ - Node(Mern)
- - Python
+ - PHP
- - Javascript
+ - Sql/Mongodb